Battle of Albulena: Battle

-The local population remained faithful to Skanderbeg and did not reveal his whereabouts.
-Isak bey and Hamza grew confident that Skanderbeg had been defeated and had thus began to withdraw.
+The local population remained faithful to Skanderbeg and did not reveal his whereabouts. İsa Bey and Hamza grew confident that Skanderbeg had been defeated and had thus began to withdraw.
 When he judged the time right, Skanderbeg gave the signal for the army, which had up until then been in separate groups, to assemble without being seen by the Ottomans.
 The army gathered by the hills at Tumenishta – as the weakest point in the Ottoman camp was in this direction – and on 2 September 1457, it was split again into three groups to assault the Ottoman camp.
 With some of his most trusted men, he climbed to a high peak to scout on the Ottoman camp and saw that the Ottomans were resting.
 He descended with his chosen band to eliminate any watching guards, but one saw Skanderbeg and fled into the camp yelling that Skanderbeg had arrived.
 In order to maintain the surprise, Skanderbeg ordered his men to get ready for battle.

 With the accompaniment of loud noise made from metallic tools and weapons being clapped together, the Albanians charged into the Turkish camp.
 The Ottomans were caught by surprise and, despite their large numbers, were terrified by the fury of the Albanian assault, thinking they were attacking in larger numbers than they actually had.
-Hamza tried to reorder his men, assuring them that the Albanians were few.
-Isak bey tried to send reinforcements to Hamza's men, but the arrival of new Albanian contingents forced him to turn his attention.
+Hamza tried to reorder his men, assuring them that the Albanians were few. İsa Bey tried to send reinforcements to Hamza's men, but the arrival of new Albanian contingents forced him to turn his attention.
 A series of cavalry charges and counter-charges kept the battle moving with a rain of missiles and arquebusiers forcing the Ottomans into the heart of the camp.
 Seeing that they were surrounded, the Ottoman force began to panic and melted away.
-Hamza was thus captured, though Isak bey fled.
+Hamza was thus captured, though İsa Bey fled.
 The Ottoman dead may have been as high as 30,000, but it is unlikely that they suffered more than 15,000 deaths.
 In addition, 15,000 men were taken prisoner, twenty-four standards were captured, and all the riches in the camp were lost to the Albanians.
 A multitude of men were also captured, among them Hamza Kastrioti.
 The fallen Albanian warriors were buried in the Cathedral of St. Mary in the village of Shëmri (3 km east of Mamurrasi) near the battlefield.